alissalissa/alissalissa/README.md

 - 👋 Hi, I’m @alissalissa
 - 👀 I’m interested in quantitative research in the social sciences
 - 🌱 I’m a postdoc.
-- I use code to solve research problems, predominantly in R and C++, as well as for fun!
+- I use code to solve clinical and research problems, predominantly in R and C/C++, as well as for fun!
 - The code posted here is stuff I feel might be helpful for others, rather than containing the full codebase of all my projects.

 <!---